luana2santos/repo1/demo.md

 ## Subtitle

-This is the third line.
+This is the third line, special for the conflict-test branch.

 And a final fourth line.
 This is it.